kjenney/mccloud/README.md

 Uses Terraform, Ansible, and a host of other tools to make life easier.

 Config is pulled from config.json in the working directory.
-Here's a sample config file:
+All secrets are in this file.
+It should NOT be checked into git.

 ```{
   "BINPATH": "/mystuff/.env/bin",